openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [Petr Baudis: Fixing NTP Refusing to Sync](http://log.or.cz/?p=80)

-"I have just been confronted by NTP absolutely refusing to touch my systemâ€™s clock.
+"I have just been confronted by NTP absolutely refusing to touch my system’s clock.
 The trouble with NTP is that it is absolute PITA to debug it at all since when it does not get in sync with its peers, it goes at great lengths to make its reasons as incomprehensible as possible.
-For some reason, my system had absolutely massive drift â€“ something in the order of half a second per minute, making the clock drift by several tens of minutes per day.
-So I installed NTP and hoped that it would magically fix up the issue, but it turns out that NTP by itself is absolutely unhelpful not only in cases of big offset, but also in cases of big drift â€“ it will fix your clock when it is slightly inaccurate, but not when it is inaccurate a lot (â€¦that is, when you would want to use it all the more)."
+For some reason, my system had absolutely massive drift – something in the order of half a second per minute, making the clock drift by several tens of minutes per day.
+So I installed NTP and hoped that it would magically fix up the issue, but it turns out that NTP by itself is absolutely unhelpful not only in cases of big offset, but also in cases of big drift – it will fix your clock when it is slightly inaccurate, but not when it is inaccurate a lot (…that is, when you would want to use it all the more)."

 ####  [Dedoimedo.com: Collecting and analyzing Linux kernel crashes - crash](http://www.dedoimedo.com/computers/crash.html)